DenisLiubarets/fun-facts/README.md

 # Fun Facts

-Its a small Android app that contains 1000 facts about everything around us.
+It's a small Android app that contains 1000 facts about everything around us.